SCH-INIT/otp-relay/HELP-DOCS-DEPLOYMENT.md

 /opt/otp-relay/frontend/help/
 ```

-The install script should detect the runner user and set ownership for runner-managed frontend paths.
+The install script detects the runner user and sets ownership for runner-managed frontend paths.
 If a one-time live repair is needed, run this on the server, replacing `<runner-user>` with the actual self-hosted runner account:

 ```bash
 sudo mkdir -p /opt/otp-relay/frontend/help